 - 3.1.
 The key objectives of Capital Investment are to: - Support service delivery in line with the Council's strategic objectives and any statutory requirements - Maintain existing assets to appropriately fulfil their intended function, or maximise their value if they are surplus to requirements and intended for disposal - Facilitate the generation of income from Council Services - Enhance value for money through reducing or avoiding costs - Support regeneration and economic development - 3.2.
 Capital Investments will also have regard to the following: - Be affordable and financially sustainable - Minimise adverse environmental impacts wherever possible - Maximise community benefits, working in partnership with other agencies if appropriate - Be forward looking in terms of technological developments and social trends - Seek to minimise the risk profile of the investment within the limitations imposed by meeting other criteria - 3.3.
 Any capital bids that do not meet the above objectives will not be supported. - 3.4.
 Existing capital assets that do not contribute towards the above objectives will be considered for disposal.
 However, the Council will aim to maximise the capital receipt from any such disposal and as a consequence, may continue to hold assets awaiting favourable market conditions.
 Where this is the case the reason for retaining the asset will be made explicit and an action plan/criteria for disposal agreed. - 3.5.
-To ensure that Capital Investment is conducted in line with this Strategy the Council has put in place governance arrangements set out in more detail in section 7 of this document and Appendix A attached.
-The Council also uses a prioritisation matrix to assess capital bids when they are presented as part of the Medium Term Financial Strategy process which appears in Appendix B. Appendix C sets out the process by which schemes are accepted into the Capital Programme.
+To ensure that Capital Investment is conducted in line with this Strategy the Council has put in place governance arrangements set out in more detail in section 7 of this document.
+The Council also uses a prioritisation matrix to assess capital bids when they are presented as part of the Medium Term Financial Strategy process which appears in Appendix A.